boyter/boyter.org/content/posts/publishing-a-pico8-game.md

 The big thing for my was discovering in lua first class functions, so you can throw around different ones at runtime which makes assigning different draw/update functions really easy.
 As such it was about a 2 min job to start a title screen with instructions.
 It also allowed my to create screen transitions which was something I had massive issues with previously.

-So can confirm basic sounds effects add a LOT to the experience.
+So I can confirm basic sounds effects add a LOT to the experience.
 A lot more than I was expecting.

 I took a crash course in learning the the basics of music theory to get any sort of music in... but then stuck to one track played on the intro.
 This is easily my biggest pain point, as I have never been musical, and know nothing about it.
 Something to improve on.